insanj/whilom/README.md

 <dl>
 <dd>
-a very tiny status bar app that runs a very tiny script to keep your mac awake even when the lid is closed. no external monitor required. drag and drop into your Applications folder and click to run. right now, it asks for your password the first time it disables or enables sleep. enjoy! ✨
+an adorable status bar app that runs a very tiny script to keep your mac awake even when the lid is closed. no external monitor required. enjoy! ✨
 </dd>
 </dl>